microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 1. Get a new access token from AAD with `POST AuthorizeGetToken` (this is not strictly necessary unless it has been over 60 minutes since the last access token was issued).
 2. Go to the `Convert Data - CCDA` request and press **Send**.

-After making the `$convert-data` request, you should receive a FHIR bundle response containing the C-CDA data converted into FHIR R4.
+After making the `$convert-data` request, you should receive a FHIR `Bundle` response containing the C-CDA data converted into FHIR R4.
 The top of the response will be as shown below.

     {
     "resourceType": "Bundle",